zforster/zakforster/content/posts/lambda-or-fargate/index.md

 categories = ['AWS', 'Lambda', 'Fargate', 'Serverless']
 +++

 All applications require a layer of compute in order to process, transform and store data.
-How this compute is provisioned has evolved over time.
-Before the advent of cloud computing, it was typical to acquire your own server infrastructure and run applications on-premise.
-Scaling was typically vertical in nature, meaning bigger, more powerful machines were installed to satisfy compute and database demand.
+The means by which compute is provisioned has evolved over time; before the advent of cloud computing, it was necessary to acquire physical server infrastructure, and run applications directly onthose machines, a method known as **running on-premise**.

-The launch of cloud computing and services such as [EC2](https://aws.amazon.com/ec2/) removed the need to physically acquire hardware.
-This however, did not remove the need to patch and maintain those virtual servers.
+The launch of cloud computing and associated services such as [EC2](https://aws.amazon.com/ec2/) removed the need to physically acquire hardware: it could now be rented on demand as was necessary.
+This however, still came with the obligation to patch and maintain those virtual servers.

-The introduction of [serverless](https://aws.amazon.com/serverless/) fundamentally changed the way compute is provisioned.
-Serverless solutions abstract away both server maintenance and capacity planning, allowing engineers to focus on the code to solve a particular problem, rather than the supporting infrastructure.
-Despite the name, applications using serverless architectures still run on virtual servers; we as engineers are simply abstracted away from those instances.
+The next leap came with the introduction of [serverless](https://aws.amazon.com/serverless) which fundamentally changed the way compute is provisioned.
+Serverless solutions abstract away both server maintenance and capacity planning, allowing engineers to focus on the code to solve a particular problem, as opposed to the supporting infrastructure.
+Despite the name, applications using serverless architectures still run on virtual servers; we as engineers are simply abstracted away from those server instances.

 ## Introducing AWS Fargate